Yoshinori Shirakawa: Military career

-In March 1921, he was given a combat command again, as commander of the IJA 11th Division, overseeing its withdrawal and return to Japan aferthe Japanese intervention in Siberia.
+In March 1921, he was given a combat command again, as commander of the IJA 11th Division, overseeing its withdrawal and return to Japan after the Japanese intervention in Siberia.
 In August 1922, he was transferred to command the IJA 1st Division.
 He was selected by General Yamanashi Hanzō to serve as Vice-Minister of the Army in October 1922 and also served as Head of Army Aeronautical Department. during which time he was awarded the Grand Cordon of the Order of the Rising Sun.
-Shirakawa was appointed commander of the Kwangtung Army from October 1923.
+Shirakawa was appointed commander of the Kwantung Army from October 1923.

 Army Minister and death

 Promoted to full general in March 1925, Shirakawa subsequently served on the Supreme War Council from 1926 to 1932, and was Army Minister from 1927 to 1929 in the cabinet of Prime Minister Tanaka Giichi.